 A Soccer Fan’s Guide to Charlotte

-With Charlotte FC set to launch its first season in MLS in 2022, there’s no better time to be a soccer fan in the Queen City.
+After Charlotte FC’s thrilling first season, the addition of the club’s new minor league counterpart, Crown Legacy FC, confirms there's no better time to be a soccer fan in Charlotte.
 Here’s how you can get in on the action.

 by Corey Inscoe